LifeBringer/polydev-public/README.md

 yarn
 ```

+4. Rename the .env.template file to .env:

-4. Set up your OpenAI API key in a .env file:
+5. Set up your OpenAI API key in a .env file:

 ```ini
 OPENAI_API_KEY=your_api_key_here